tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 Example run of BridgePRS:
 ```
 ./bridgePRS pipeline go -o out/ --config_files data/eas.config data/eur.config --fst 0.11 --phenotype y --cores 4 --restart

+Arguments can be passed to BridgePRS both directly on the command-line and in
+config files.
+The command-line arguments used above are:
 ```
-Arguments can be passed to BridgePRS on both the command-line and in config files. config files, used above, are a neat way to store population specific arguments, for a standard two population analysis two config are required.
-By default the first config file is for the target population and the second is for the base population.
-The `-o` argument specifies the output folder.
-The `--fst` argument is used to specify a prior distribution used in the BridgePRS analysis and should be the Fst between the base and target populations used in the analysis.
-Our first analysis uses European base data and East Asian target data, the Fst between these populations is 0.11.
-The `--phenotype` argument specifies the column label of the phenotype in the test and validation files, e.g. `EAS_valid.dat`.
-The `--cores` argument specifies the number of cores used in the analysis.
-A full list of arguments that can be used on the command line can be found [here](https://www.bridgeprs.net/guide_args/).
+* `-o` - output folder
+* `--config_files` - configuration files, see below
+* `--fst`- Fst between the base and target populations used in the analysis, used to specify a prior distribution used in the BridgePRS analysis, the
+Fst between EAS and EUR is 0.11
+* `--phenotype` - the column label of the phenotype in the test and validation files, e.g. `EAS_valid.dat`
+* `--cores` - the number of cores used in the analysis.

 ### The \*.config files
+config files are a neat way to store population specific arguments.
+For a standard two population analysis two config are required, by default the first config file is for the target population and the second is for the base population.
 .config files tell BridgePRS where to find the required input files and the column headers of the summary statistics files for a population data set, take a look, e.g.